Doxuno

 RIGHT OF FIRST REFUSAL

-Prior to any voluntary transfer, sale, or disposition of an Ownership Interest to a third party, the Departing Owner ("Offering Owner") shall first deliver a written notice ("Offer Notice") to the Remaining Owner(s) and the Company, specifying the terms, conditions, and price of the proposed transfer.
+Prior to any voluntary transfer of an Ownership Interest to a third party, the Departing Owner ("Offering Owner") shall first deliver a written notice ("Offer Notice") to the Remaining Owner(s) and the Company, specifying the terms, conditions, and price of the proposed transfer.

 VALUATION METHOD

-The Purchase Price for any Ownership Interest subject to purchase under this Agreement shall be determined as follows (in accordance with the fair market value factors set forth in IRS Revenue Ruling 59-60, and, for estate and gift tax purposes, IRC §§2031 and 2703):
+The Purchase Price for any Ownership Interest subject to purchase under this Agreement shall be determined as follows (in accordance with the fair-market-value factors of IRS Revenue Ruling 59-60 and, for estate and gift tax purposes, I.R.C. §§2031 and 2703):

 PURCHASE PRICE DETERMINATION

-The Purchase Price determined under the valuation provisions of this Agreement shall be final and binding upon all parties (and shall be treated as conclusive evidence of fair market value, to the extent this Agreement satisfies the three-pronged test of IRC §2703(b) — bona fide business arrangement, not a device to transfer wealth to family members for less than full consideration, and comparable to arm's-length arrangements), subject to the following:
+The Purchase Price determined under this Agreement shall be final and binding upon all parties — and shall be treated as controlling evidence of fair market value for transfer-tax purposes to the extent this Agreement satisfies the three-pronged test of I.R.C. §2703(b) (bona fide business arrangement; not a device to transfer wealth to family members for less than full consideration; terms comparable to arm's-length arrangements) — subject to the following:

-• The valuation date shall be the date of the Trigger Event, or the most recent valuation date if a current appraisal or fixed price exists.
+• The valuation date is the date of the Trigger Event, or the most recent valuation date if a current appraisal or fixed price exists.

-• Adjustments shall be made for any distributions, capital contributions, or material changes in financial condition occurring between the valuation date and the closing date.
+• Adjustments shall be made for distributions, capital contributions, or material changes in financial condition between the valuation date and closing.

 FUNDING MECHANISM

-The policy owner shall pay all premiums and maintain the policy in force during the term of this Agreement.
-If any policy lapses or is cancelled, the policy owner shall promptly notify all other Owners in writing.
+The policy owner shall pay all premiums and keep each policy in force during the term of this Agreement, and shall promptly notify all parties of any lapse or cancellation.

 Security: The purchase obligation shall be secured by a promissory note executed by the purchasing party.
-Any promissory note issued hereunder shall constitute a negotiable instrument governed by UCC Article 3, and any pledge of Ownership Interest shall be perfected in accordance with UCC Article 9 (for LLC interests and certificated/uncertificated corporate securities under UCC Article 8).
+Any promissory note is a negotiable instrument governed by UCC Article 3; any pledge of an Ownership Interest shall be perfected under UCC Articles 8 and 9.

 PAYMENT TERMS

-Closing of any purchase and sale of Ownership Interests under this Agreement shall occur within sixty (60) days following the Trigger Event, or such other period as the parties may agree in writing.
-Transfer of certificated securities shall be effected in accordance with UCC §8-301, and transfer of uncertificated securities in accordance with UCC §8-301(b).
+Closing of any purchase and sale under this Agreement shall occur within sixty (60) days following the Trigger Event, or such other period as the parties agree in writing.
+Transfers of certificated and uncertificated interests are effected in accordance with UCC Article 8.

 TRANSFER RESTRICTIONS